Home » Debt solutions » Minimal Asset Process (MAP)

 • Not owning property or land

-• Unable to repay your debts
+• Being unable to repay your debts

 • Not currently on any formal insolvency solution (IVA, Sequestration)